When and if Minnesota sports betting becomes legal, this page will report on the best sportsbook apps and offers.

 These figures are pretty hefty, but the 10% tax rate would be considerably low compared to other legal sports betting states.
-Tribal groups opposed Chamberlain’s bill, so Bigham will not have an easy path to legalization for her bill in 2021.
+Tribal groups opposed Chamberlain’s bill, so Bigham will not have an easy path to legalization.

 What’s Holding Sports Betting Bill Back in Minnesota